 - The principal business of MDDS vendors is to provide connectivity for multiple types and manufacturers of medical devices, especially legacy devices that don’t have built in network connectivity.
 These MDDSs are purchased on a departmental or enterprise wide basis.
 What if you partner with another MDDS vendor, such as Capsule, and the prospect has deployed Cerner’s CareAware house wide?
 The hospital will not be keen to installing any MDDS other than the one they, you know, already bought.
 Bottom line: prospects who have bought (or are planning to buy) a competing MDDS and not the one you chose are unlikely to buy your solution.

 - Remember that medical device connectivity is not about the connection – it’s all about workflow automation through the integration of medical devices and information systems.
 Another drawback of MDDSs is that you are dependent on them for the quality and extent of their workflow automation.
 Now some of these MDDS are pretty good at workflow, but they are not all equally good at all workflows for all device types.
 Nor are they as good as a well designed connectivity solution that’s fully integrated with the medical device.
-Bottom line: compared to built in connectivity, a MDDS is a compromise.
+Bottom line: compared to built in connectivity, a third party MDDS is probably a compromise.
 You are likely to face a competitor with a demonstrably better connectivity solution.

 - By handing the connectivity portion of your solution to a third party, they now control a portion of the pricing of your sale.
 They may or may not be interested in discounting to win a sale that’s important to you.
 And the incremental cost of your connectivity solution is also controlled by your partner.
 Bottom line: a hight priced solution.